WHATS HOT

 – To prevent painful leg cramps, do some regular pregnancy exercises.

 – Make your bed more comfortable with pillows.
-You can hug a long body or use special pregnancy pillows for your head and back.
+You can hug a long body pillow or use special pregnancy pillows for your head and back.

 – If you’re struggling with pregnancy insomnia, there are a few things you can do to help yourself get some rest.
-Taking warm baths and soft massages before sleep can help relax your body and you for sleep.
+Taking warm baths and soft massages before sleep can help relax your body and prepare you for sleep.
 You can also try drinking warm milk with honey, which can be calming and help you drift off to sleep.

 – It’s also important to create a comfortable sleeping environment, with a temperature and level of ventilation that will allow you to get a good night’s rest.
 You may find it helpful to turn on a boring TV show or play soft music in the background to help you relax.

-– Finally, avoid spicy or acidic before bedtime to avoid heartburn, and eat bland crackers if you’re feeling nauseous.
+– Finally, avoid spicy or acidic foods before bedtime to avoid heartburn, and eat bland crackers if you’re feeling nauseous.
 Practice regulated breathing exercises to help calm your mind and body.
 With a little effort, you should be able to get the rest you need during pregnancy.

 Find What Works

 Different pregnant women may experience different pregnancy aches.
 You may therefore need to find your own personal solution to pregnancy insomnia by experimenting on which of the above-mentioned tips will work for you.
-Nevertheless, you should always consult your doctor before trying any method, as some solutions may be harmful to you and your baby.
+Nevertheless, you should always consult your doctor before trying any new method, as some solutions may be harmful to you and your baby.
 It is generally advisable to avoid taking alcohol, sleeping pills, sedatives and other sleep medication while pregnant.
 Instead, ask your doctor for a safe sleep supplement that you can take.

 Previous Article